broofa/mime/README.md

     mime.charsets.lookup('text/plain');        // => 'UTF-8'

-(The logic for charset lookup is pretty rudimentary.
+(The logic for charset lookups is pretty rudimentary.
 Feel free to suggest improvements.)

 ## "Can you add support for [some type/extension]?"

-Support for new types is handled thusly:

-  * For types where there's no obvious need outside your project, use mime.define() or mime.load() to add support in your code.
-  * For types where there's an obvious need w/in the node.js community, we'll add support here (in the node.types file)
+Start by adding support for the type in your project using the mime.define() or mime.load() methods (documented below).

+If there's a type that is shared across node.js modules, by different people, create an issue here and we'll add it if it makes sense.

-  * For types that affect the software community as a whole - e.g. a new type approved by [IANA](http://www.iana.org/assignments/media-types/) - file a [bug with Apache](http://httpd.apache.org/bug_report.html) and create an issue here that links to it.
+If the type in question applies to projects outside the node.js community (e.g. if [IANA](http://www.iana.org/assignments/media-types/) approves a new type) file a [bug with Apache](http://httpd.apache.org/bug_report.html) and create an issue here that links to it.

-If you're unsure or disagree with what we suggest here, feel free to open an issue and we'll figure it out there. :-)

 ### mime.define() - Add custom mime/extension mappings